BMPT "Strazh"

-The BMPT "Strazh" is an experimental Ukrainian armoured fighting vehicle based on the T-64 tank chassis.
+The BMPT "Strazh" (БМПТ «Страж») is an experimental Ukrainian armoured fighting vehicle based on the T-64 tank chassis.

-Development History
+History

-The BMPT "Strazh" was developed jointly by the Zhytomyr Armored Plant and the Kyiv Armored Plant together with the State Holding Company "Artem".
-The vehicle was first shown at the "Arms and Security-2017" exhibition.
+The BMPT "Strazh" was developed jointly by the Zhytomyr and the Kyiv Armoured Plant together with the Artem State Holding Company, and was first shown at the 2017 Arms and Security exhibition.
 In addition to supporting tanks on the battlefield, the "Strazh" was intended to destroy both aerial and ground targets.

 Armament

-It is equipped with the "Duplet" combat module.
-The "Strazh's" combat power is provided by two 30-mm ZTM-2 autocannons, two coaxial 7.62-mm KM-7.62 machine guns, a 30-mm automatic grenade launcher AG-17, and the high-precision "Barrier" missile complex with four launch tubes.
+The vehicle is equipped with the "Duplet" combat module.
+The "Strazh's" combat power is provided by two 30-mm Shipunov 2A42 autocannons, two coaxial 7.62-mm KM-7.62 machine guns, a 30-mm automatic grenade launcher AG-17, and the high-precision "Barrier" missile system with four launchers.
 The module also has six 81-mm aerosol grenade launchers for firing "Tucha" (Cloud) smoke grenades.